airball-aero/airball-embedded/firmware/airball_probe_esp32/calibration.md

 <img src="alpha_beta_to_dpb_over_q.png">

 We can see that these pressure differences are in the range of +/- 2 times _q_.
 If we choose a pressure sensor with a range of +/- 1 psi, then we expect to handle _q_ ranging from 0 to 0.5 psi.
 This corresponds to an indicated airspeed of about 150 kias.
 In practice, since we will be flying at low _alpha_ and _beta_ when we are going fast, our actual practical aircraft IAS range is going to be larger than this.

-Notice how we do not need a source of static pressure since we _subtract_ pressures from one another, and we do not need an independent source of _q_ since we _divide_ pressures by one another.

 We can now generate curve fits for _alpha_ and _beta_ as functions of (dpA / dp0) and (dpB / dp0) as follows: